suniala/midi-tuutti/README.md

 * Remember last n files
 * Select range of measures to repeat
 * Select click sounds
-* Set a constant tempo (instead of multiplying the songs tempo)
+* Set a constant tempo (instead of multiplying the song's tempo)
 * Mixer, maybe just a volume slider for each channel
 * UI aesthetics